Are you finding hard to move your blog from a hobby to something a bit more professional but are finding it hard to get organised and stay motivated?

 The only thing for me about this planner is that there are some pages that are just fillers, like the Month Cover Pages.
 But you don't have to print them if you don't want them.

-easy marketing planner by ivorymix
+easy marketing planner by kayla from ivorymix

 Even though this is not a blogging planner but a social media planner, I am going to add this planner here because planning your social media posts is going to help you promote your website more effectively.
 And it comes with enough content to make your blog content planning easier.